ben-xD/talkdash/README.md

 # [TalkDash](https://talkdash.orth.uk)

-Tools for event hosts and presenters, available on https://talkdash.orth.uk.
+Tools for event hosts and speakers, available on https://talkdash.orth.uk
-A more bleeding edge, unstable version is available on https://v2.talkdash.orth.uk/

-Features:
+## Features
 - Show large (fullscreen) timer and timer on speaker screen
 - Event hosts can text-message event speakers whilst they talk
   - For example, "you have 10 minutes left" and remind them to "repeat the audience questions"